JessieCasey/Air-Management-System/README.md

 ### 2. Run docker-compose.yml file
 Make sure you have Docker installed on your computer.
 Then execute the following command to build the Spring Boot application and MySQL server:
+Please note!
+That you don't need to run `./dev/docker-compose-dev.yml` file, it is for only development purposes.

 ``` docker compose up -d  ```